 Each municipality has a School Readiness Council (SRC) that’s responsible for making recommendations about the school readiness grant program.
-The SRC is jointly appointed and convened by the chief elected official (the mayor, for example) and the superintendent of schools.

 SRC members include: